ealush/vest/packages/vest/docs/exclusion.md

 ## Things to know about how these functions work:

-**vest.only.group()**:
+**only.group()**:
-When using `vest.only.group`, other groups won't be tested - but top level tests that aren't nested in any groups will.
+When using `only.group`, other groups won't be tested - but top level tests that aren't nested in any groups will.
 The reasoning is that the top level space is a shared are that will always be executed.
 If you want only your group to run, nest everything else under groups as well.

-If you combine `vest.only.group` with `vest.skip`, if you skip a field inside a group that is included, that field will be excluded during this run regardless of its group membership.
+If you combine `only.group` with `skip`, if you skip a field inside a group that is included, that field will be excluded during this run regardless of its group membership.

-**vest.skip.group()**
+**skip.group()**

-If you combine `vest.skip.group` with `vest.only` your included field declared within the skipped tests will be ignored.
+If you combine `skip.group` with `only` your included field declared within the skipped tests will be ignored.